-Since it’s Mother’s Day this Sunday, it seemed fitting to blog about what it means when we dream of Mom.
+Since it’s Mother’s Day, it seemed fitting to blog about what it means when we dream of Mom.
 Below is an excerpt from the people chapter of my latest book Dream On It, Unlock Your Dreams Change Your Life…

 According to my research, our mothers – whether she is still with us on this earth or not – show up in our dreams an average of once a week!
 The mother figure is the central most important figure to just about every human on this planet.
 Mother nurtures and cares for us, comforts us, disciplines us, loves us unconditionally, forgives us and knows what is best.
 Mother teaches us how to wash behind our ears, how to eat right, how to treat a cold, and how to nurse a wound.
 Once we leave the nest, we take this nurturing know-how with us and continue to apply it to ourselves and to the ones we love.
 We also, from time to time, find ourselves in need of the comfort only a mother can provide.
 When we are sick, when we are faced with difficulties, when life brings us to our knees we – if only on the inside – want our mommies.
 This nurturing know-how and this need for comfort then shows up in our dreams in the form of our very own mother or mother figure!
 Basically, Mom in a dream is the manifestation of all that you would typically associate with the word mother: comfort, nurturing know-how, paternal discipline, even fertility.